 Occupational therapist currently ranks #13 on the Best Job list according to the U.S. News and World Report 2019!

 Level 1 and level 2 fieldwork enables you to implement classroom strategies directly in a clinical setting.
 Regis has partnered with local organizations to provide a broad array of fieldwork opportunities, however, you may also arrange placement outside of the Boston area.
 Level 2 fieldwork, at the end of the program, is a 12-week full-time internship, which students frequently complete in their home state.

 The entry-level occupational therapy master’s degree program has been granted accreditation status, effective April 22, 2018, by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 6116 Executive Blvd., Suite 200, North Bethesda, MD 20852-4929.
 ACOTE’s telephone number c/o AOTA is 301.652.AOTA and its web address is acoteonline.org.

 Graduates will be eligible to sit for the national certification examination for the occupational therapist administered by the National Board for Certification in Occupational Therapy (NBCOT).
 After successful completion of this exam, the individual will be an Occupational Therapist, Registered (OTR).
 In addition, most states require licensure in order to practice; however, state licenses are usually based on the results of the NBCOT Certification Examination.
 Note that a felony conviction may affect a graduate’s ability to sit for the NBCOT certification examination or attain state licensure.
 Current NBCOT exam pass rate information.

-Regis College’s MSOT program graduated nine students in its first cohort in 2018 and eleven students in its second cohort in 2019, and fifteen students in its third cohort in 2020.
+Regis College’s MSOT program graduated nine students in its first cohort in 2018, eleven students in its second cohort in 2019, and fifteen students in its third cohort in 2020.
 This represents a 100% retention rate and 100% graduation rate for the students who began the program in each cohort.

 I Love OT Podcast